AniketosEU/Secure-Service-Specification-and-Deployment/README.md

 </blueprint>
 ```

-After the database has been created and the data source bundle is deployed, the SRE feature can be installed in Apache Karaf 2.3.1(https://karaf.apache.org/index/community/download/archives.html#Karaf2.3.1). with the following commands:
+After the database has been created and the data source bundle is deployed, the SRE feature can be installed in [Apache Karaf 2.3.1](https://karaf.apache.org/index/community/download/archives.html#Karaf2.3.1). with the following commands:
 ```
 features:addUrl mvn:eu.aniketos.serviceruntime/feature/1.0.0-SNAPSHOT/xml/features
 features:install serviceruntimeremote